-All the original songs in the movie were written and preformed by Karen O, credited as her stage name Karen O., the lead singer of the Yeah Yeah Yeahs.
-She dated director Spike Jonze at the time of production.
+All the original songs in the movie were written and performed by Karen O, the lead singer of the Yeah Yeah Yeahs.
+She dated Director Spike Jonze at the time of production.
 They have since broken up.
 See more »

 Hey, Claire.
 Wanna see something great?